Hi, my name is

 My personal scope was focused on the « backend » part of all software responsible for Candidates Processes Management, including the Candidates Assessment.
 This was my first professional experience into a major large scale IT Department of an International Corporation.

-• In collaboration with IT Architects, and Business Analysts, I designed and implemented the “candidate assessement” components.
+• In collaboration with IT Architects, and Business Analysts, I designed and implemented the “candidate assessment” components.
 That made me an SME on the Candidate Assessment functional scope.

-• Classic Java developmen, involving CI, using Maven, JUnit, on premise Nexus Sonatype repo.
+• Classic Java development, involving CI, using Maven, JUnit, on premise Nexus Sonatype repo.
 Some Java dependencies had to be « mavenized », some others already were.

 • I took part in a huge Security Operation, because of a discovered major intrusion attack in Michael Page Information System, a long memorable pizza week-end…